nnethercote/perf-book/src/profiling.md

 - [Cachegrind] & [Callgrind] give global, per-function, and per-source-line instruction counts and simulated cache and branch prediction data.
-- [DHAT] is good for finding which parts of the code are causing a lot of allocations, and for giving insight into peak memory usage.
+- [DHAT] is good for finding which parts of the code are causing a lot of allocations, and for giving insight into peak memory usage. [heaptrack] is another heap profiling tool.
 - [`counts`] supports ad hoc profiling, which combines the use of `eprintln!` statement with frequency-based post-processing, which is good for getting domain-specific insights into parts of your code.